sunholo-data/emissary/README.md

 ### Install Firebase emulators

-This is quickest way to get running locally, but you wil later probabky want ot configure a Firebase cloud project as shown below.
+This is quickest way to get running locally, but you will later probably want to configure a Firebase cloud project as shown later below.

 Make sure you have firebase installed
 ```sh